 Hufbauer

-"The way the United States manages alliances also matters.
-The more the United States links security and trade, the more its allies will make complex calculations centered on their own interests."
+"The way the United States manages its alliances also matters.
+The more the United States links security and trade, the more allies will make complex calculations centered on their own interests."

 - What role do you think the United States will take between China and Japan?